gabrielfagundez/malva/README.md

 * Inter operators (operators to apply between sub-populations) parameters: operator number, operator rate, number of individuals and selection of individual to send and replace.
 * Parallel Configuracion: interval of generation to refresh global state, running mode (synchronized or asyncronized) and interval of generations to check solutions from other populations.

-There are several basic steps to running a problem solve with newGA skeleton:
+There are several basic steps to running a problem solve with GA skeleton:

 * Change to the problem directory

-    `cd Mallba/rep/newGA/problem`
+    `cd Mallba/rep/GA/problem`

 * Compile skeleton.

     `make`

-* Configure algorithm parameters (newGA.cfg file)
+* Configure algorithm parameters (GA.cfg file)

 * Run problem:
 Sequential Version: